yuval-a/deriveODM/readme.md

     Spaceship.get("The Beyond")
     .then (ship=> {
         thebeyond = ship;
-        // thebeyond contains the object from the db });
+        // thebeyond contains the object from the DB });
 ```